ivanmolto/ice-cave-adventure/README.md

 2. accesses your Agoric wallet, and
 3. at the user's requoest, either:
   a. requests some free encouragement, or
    b. proposes (via the user's wallet and Zoe) exchanging a Tip for some Encouragement

+To learn more about how to build Agoric Dapps, please see the [Dapp Guide](https://agoric.com/documentation/dapps/).

 Here's the interface: